spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/08-services/50-service-listings/4-vault.md

 6. Save your changes.

-7. Deploy the app profile to a Palette Virtual Cluster.
-Use the [Deploy a Virtual Cluster](/clusters/palette-virtual-clusters/deploy-virtual-cluster#deployavirtualcluster) guide for additional guidance or check out the [Deploy an Application using Palette Dev Engine](/devx/apps/deploy-app) tutorial.
+7. Deploy the app profile to a virtual cluster.
+Use the [Deploy a Virtual Cluster](/clusters/palette-virtual-clusters/deploy-virtual-cluster#deployavirtualcluster) guide for additional guidance, or check out the [Deploy an Application using Palette Dev Engine](/devx/apps/deploy-app) tutorial.

 ## Validation